 PEERR II provides advisory support to the Ministry for Energy on how to promote renewable energy and energy efficiency, and how to go about establishing the necessary legal framework.
 It supports power companies with regard to the planning, construction and operation of wind and solar parks, which are to be connected to the public power grid.

 The new renewable energy systems need to be installed, operated and maintained.
 In cooperation with training institutions, the project team assesses the training needs for technicians and skilled personnel, develops curricula, and advises the institutions on introducing practical training programmes.

 Germany has a wealth of experience, technological expertise and innovative application concepts in the field of renewable energy and energy efficiency.
-Bolivia is to benefit from this know-how through potential cooperation arrangements with German companies and research institutes.
+Bolivia is to benefit from this know-how through potential cooperation arrangements with private companies and research institutes.